Call of Duty: Mobile: Reception

 Call of Duty: Mobile received "generally favorable reviews", according to the review aggregator Metacritic.
 IGN wrote that the game “represents the best the juggernaut franchise has ever been on a handheld platform.
 The leveling path is rewarding, even without spending money, and there are lots of modes to jump around between, including an impressive battle royale mode.”
-GameSpot says “beyond its messy micro-transaction menus and the slight time-saving purchases, there's not much else in Call of Duty Mobile that detracts from its faithful recreation of the exhilarating and fast-paced multiplayer action of the core series.”
+GameSpot says “beyond its messy micro-transaction menus and the slight time-saving purchases, there's not much else in Call of Duty: Mobile that detracts from its faithful recreation of the exhilarating and fast-paced multiplayer action of the core series.”
 Polygon also praised the game stating, “Call of Duty: Mobile doesn’t come across like a deeply compromised or watered-down rendition of the age-old multiplayer format; it just feels like Call of Duty.”

 In the first month, the game had over 148 million downloads and generated nearly US$54 million in revenue, making it the largest mobile game launch in history.
-By June 2020, the game had seen over 250 million downloads, generating over $327 million in revenue.
+By June 2020, the game had generated over $327 million in revenue, and had seen over 250 million downloads.
 By October 2020, that figure had risen to over $480 million with 270 million downloads.
-As of February 2022, the game has generated over $1.5 billion globally in revenue from in-game spending and microtransactions, with the game having seen over 500 million downloads since May 2021.
+As of February 2022, the game has generated over $1.5 billion globally in revenue from in-game spending and microtransactions, with the game having seen over 500 million downloads by May 2021.
+By November 2024, the game had amassed more than $3 billion in revenue, with the game having achieved over 1 billion downloads.